Kumar142/Docker_usecases/README.md

 # Docker_usecases
-various use cases of docker
+It will have various useases of docker and Kuberneties.